8.7.5 Transferee and Transferor Liabilities

 2. Secure agreement Form 870-T in settled cases involving transferee liability.

-4. For an agreed Employment Tax Transferee case, secure agreement Form 2504 or Form 2504–WC, whichever is appropriate.
+4. For an agreed employment tax transferee case, secure agreement Form 2504 or Form 2504–T, whichever is appropriate.

-5. In the case of a transferee (other than one liable under section 31 U.S.C. section 3713) insert the following on the agreement form: "This represents the undersigned's liability as a transferee of the assets of (name and address of transferor) for (type of tax), penalties, and interest thereon as provided by law due from said transferor."
+6. In the case of a transferee (other than one liable under 31 USC 3713) insert the following on the agreement form: "This represents the undersigned's liability as a transferee of the assets of (name and address of transferor) for (type of tax), penalties, and interest thereon as provided by law due from said transferor."

 1. In the case of a transferee of a transferee, insert the following on the agreement form: "This represents the undersigned's liability as a transferee of assets of (first transferee), (address), transferee of assets of (transferor), (address), for (type of tax) tax due from (transferor)."
 IRM 4.10.13.3.4.2, Transferee Waivers.

-2. If a fiduciary liability exists under 31 U.S.C. section 3713 for income, estate or gift taxes insert the following on the agreement form: "This represents the undersigned's personal liability under section 3713 of Title 31 of the United States Tax Code, for (kind of tax) tax due from ______."
+2. If a fiduciary liability exists under 31 USC 3713 for income, excise, employment, estate or gift taxes insert the following on the agreement form: "This represents the undersigned's personal liability under section 3713 of Title 31 of the United States Code, for (kind of tax) tax due from ______."

 Closing an Agreed Transferee Case

-1. Treat the transferor case as the "principal" or "key" case when preparing Form 5402 and Form 5403 and case memos.
+1. Treat the transferor case as the "principal" or "key" case when preparing Form 5402, Appeals Transmittal and Case Memo, and Instructions for Form 5403, Appeals Closing Record, and case memos.
 This applies even when the amount of the unpaid liability against the transferor was assessed.
-For case memos in related cases, see IRM 8.6.2, Conference and Settlement Practices, Appeals Case Memo Procedures.
+For case memos in related cases, see IRM 8.6.2, Appeals Case Memo Procedures.

 2. If there is concurrent settlement of the transferor and transferee cases, instruct Account and Processing Support (APS) to abate any excess assessment against the transferor.
 Then, waive the liability against the transferee(s) if the agreed liability is paid immediately by or for the transferor.